Last updated: April 2026. Prices are estimates based on current Canadian rates and vary by region, address, and promotions.

 Frequently Asked Questions

-We recommend going with the higher tier.
-The price difference is usually only $10-20/month, and you’ll avoid frustration from buffering or slow downloads.
-It’s easier to downgrade later than to suffer with slow internet.
+Go with the higher tier.
+The price difference is usually $10–20 per month, and you will avoid frustration from buffering.
+It is easier to downgrade later than to deal with slow internet now.

 Can I save money by downgrading?

-If the calculator recommends a lower speed than what you currently have, you could potentially save $20-40/month by downgrading.
-First, test your current speed and monitor your usage for a week to confirm.
+If the calculator recommends a lower speed than your current plan, you could save $20–40 per month.
+First, test your current speed and monitor your usage for a week to confirm you do not need what you are paying for.
+Then see our guide to lowering your internet bill.

 Does upload speed matter?

-Yes, especially if you work from home!
-Your video quality on Zoom/Teams depends on upload speed.
-Fibre internet (Bell Fibe, Telus PureFibre) offers symmetric speeds (same up and down), which is ideal for WFH.
-Cable internet has much lower upload speeds.
+Yes, especially if you work from home.
+Video quality on Zoom and Teams depends on upload speed.
+Fibre internet (Bell Pure Fibre, TELUS PureFibre) offers symmetrical speeds, which is ideal for WFH.
+Cable internet has much lower upload speeds—often 10–50 Mbps even on gigabit plans.

 Are these prices guaranteed?

 Prices are estimates based on current 2026 rates and vary by region and promotions.
-Always check the ISP’s website for current pricing at your postal code.
-Prices typically change annually (usually increase $2-5/month).
+Always check the provider’s website for current pricing at your address.
+Most providers increase prices by $2–5 per month each year.

 What if I live in a rural area?